Kyboky/odin-recipes/README.md

 # odin-recipes
 The Odin Project - Recipes project

-This is a Project:Recepies fro The Odin Project
+This is a Project:Recipes fro The Odin Project